JEAN'S BIBLE STUDY COM

 Eph 1,17-23

-(108h) Thy kingdom come >> Faith >> Revelation of Jesus Christ >> Spiritual revelation >> Revelation of His identity This knowledge from God we understand by the Spirit that we use to overcome the world, the flesh and the devil.
-The best way to ask God for a revelation of these things is through memorization of Scripture.
-These words should be always on the tip of your tongue, that we be ready and able to repeat them verbatim at a moment’s notice, until they become part of us, that there be no difference between us and the truth we believe.
-The Church is the revelation of Jesus Christ to the world as we speak the oracle of God that flows from us, which has become our identity.
+(108h) Thy kingdom come >> Faith >> Revelation of Jesus Christ >> Spiritual revelation >> Revelation of His identity This knowledge from God we understand by the Spirit we use to overcome the world, the flesh and the devil.
+One way to ask God for a revelation of His word is through memorization of Scripture.
+His word should be always on the tip of your tongue, that we be ready and able to repeat them verbatim at a moment’s notice, until they become part of us, that there be no difference between us and the truth we believe.
+The Church is the revelation of Jesus Christ to the world as we speak the oracle of God that flows from us, which is our new identity.

 Eph 1-17